 All entrants will be invited to an awards event in May 2022, at which the winners will be announced.

 Submission to the contest gives Wilfrid Laurier University the authority to reproduce the submitted text and associated audio or video files in all any form it deems necessary to the adjudication of the contest, and the authority to reproduce the submitted text after the contest, in the form of having the story (credited to its author) published in the print media (ie. Expositor, Brant News, Sputnik, Cord), on the Laurier website (contest page), and used in the promotion of the contest.

 The authors retain all copyright and intellectual property rights in their work.
 Both Laurier and the authors retain commercial rights to the work.

-Entry to the contest implies consent to allow Wilfrid Laurier University to use a personal photo of each entrant and biographical information provided by the entrants in any way deemed necessary to the promotion of the contest.
+Entry to the contest implies consent to allow Wilfrid Laurier University to use a personal photo and/or video clips of each entrant and biographical information provided by the entrants in any way deemed necessary to the promotion of the contest.